LascoLiu/Classification_using_ECG_dataset/README.md

 After comparing these models, it was found that the SVM model yielded the best results.
 NN.ipynb
 Developed recurrent neural networks (RNNs) for classifying the sequential data within the dataset, utilizing Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) architectures.
 The RNNs were structured with three layers, employing the ReLU activation function and the Adam optimizer.
+In this case, GRU can give the best result.